UPDATE 1-Hong Kong faces more protests after night of violence

 On Monday, Hong Kong's metro rail system was only partially functioning, with many stations torched in protests, and many shops and Chinese banks extensively damaged.
 The Sunday night protests, the second night of violence since the imposition of colonial-era emergency laws on Friday, saw scores of protesters arrested and the first warning from Chinese military personnel stationed in the territory.

 Carrie Lam, the city's leader, has said the face mask ban was necessary to end the violence by militant activists.
-But the move has been criticized by human rights groups and the United Nations and has sparked more violent protests.
+But the move has been criticised by human rights groups and the United Nations, and has sparked more violent protests.
 "She would have to be crazy to be making these decisions on her own without being pressured into them.
-The face mask business, absolute madness," said Patten, who handed Hong Kong back to China in 1997.
+The face mask business, absolutely madness," said Patten, who handed Hong Kong back to China in 1997.

 China dismisses such accusations, saying foreign governments, including Britain and the United States, have fanned anti-China sentiment.
 MORE PROTESTS